contagon/handbook/handbook/38-church-policies-and-guidelines.md

 While a sealing remains in place, a member who is faithful to temple covenants will receive the personal blessings promised in the temple.
 This is true even if the person’s spouse has broken the covenants or withdrawn from the marriage.
 Moreover, God will not require anyone to remain in a sealed relationship throughout eternity against his or her will.
 Heavenly Father will ensure that each person receives every blessing that his or her desires and choices allow.

-Once a sealing cancellation has been granted by the First Presidency, the blessings related to that sealing are no longer in force.
+Once a sealing cancellation has been granted by the First Presidency, the covenants and blessings related to that sealing are no longer in force.
+See [38.4.2.8](38-church-policies-and-guidelines.md#38428-status-of-children-when-a-sealing-is-canceled-or-withdrawn) for information on the status of the couple’s children when a sealing is canceled.

 Any children born to a woman after her sealing to a former husband has been canceled are not born in the covenant unless the mother was sealed to another man before the child’s birth.